bojunchen3/Using-Stable-Diffusion-in-Colab-for-free/README.md

 Edit the prompt, negative prompt and other parameters in block 6.
 ## Step 6.
 Run all the block.
-If you don't use LoRA.
-Skip block 4 and 5.
+If don't use LoRA, skip block 4 and 5.
 ## Reference
 https://www.youtube.com/watch?v=8_V8CO_Dbdw&t=2s